66th Filmfare Awards South

 The 66th Filmfare Awards South ceremony honoring the winners and nominees of the best of South Indian cinema in 2018 is an event that was held on 21 December 2019 in Chennai.
 The nominations for all the main awards were announced on 13 December 2019.
-The Awards show was premiered on 26 January 2020 on Star Suvarna and Star Suvarna HD.
+The Awards show premiered on 26 January 2020 on Star Suvarna and Star Suvarna HD.